Raveendran (actor): Other achievements

 Raveendran has attained his Masters Certificate in Construction Management from the World of Concrete, USA (1996).
 He has been the convener of Indian Concrete Institute, Kerala (1995-2000) and has had his name highlighted for preparing various structures together with the concepts for Kerala's biggest construction centre, Gulfar.
 His contributions further stretch the list to Fisheries Department's Hatchery Shed, Bharat Petroleum gas filling station in Trivandrum, churches in Kochi (Kothad and Kalamaserry), etc. The structure design partners of the aforesaid projects were big institutions like Madras IIT, SCRC, and Anna University.

 In 1996 The Economic Times reported Raveendran as India's most important building material distributor.
 He has also secured various medals from Tata Steel, Birla Cement, ACL, LST and other companies.
-For the first time, Tata's director of sales prepared a 15 page booklet on Raveendran's marketing strategy and sent to all zonal managers in India.
+For the first time, Tata's director of sales prepared a 15-page booklet on Raveendran's marketing strategy and sent to all zonal managers in India.

 Raveendran is also a well known interior designer in Kerala and has also worked as an interior designer in the Handicraft Development Corporation of Kerala.

 Present endeavours

 Presently Raveendran is the director of ‘Elias Foundations’ and is conducting film festivals and film appreciation courses in GCC countries and various universities in South India.
 He has conducted researches on film economics, movie aesthetics and businesses, film culture and technology and is now engaged in writing, directing and producing documentaries for Elias Foundations.
 Raveendran has been having a great connection with the UAE authorities.
 Him along with Mohanlal has conducted the first ever UAE national day celebration outside the country of the UAE.
 He has supervised film festivals and free filmmaking workshops in all the Emirates and has presented seminars in Sharjah International Book Fair about the topics “Visual Literacy” in 2019 and 2022 and “Semiotics of Moving Images” in 2021.

 He has also done an interview about his experience undergoing a test for COVID-19 and that has published as an article in the official news agency of the UAE, Emirates News Agency, also known as WAM.

+Raveendran unveiled his book "Artificial Intelligence and the Future of Cinema" at the 43rd Sharjah International Book Fair.